Student Technology Access

 - San Juan College put together a great resource for Online Resources in Native Communities.
 If you do not live in Albuquerque, these resources are worth checking out.

-Commercial Internet options
+Financial Assistance for Low-Income Families and Commercial Internet options

 - Many cell plans allow you to tether a laptop or tablet to a Smart phone.
 Check with your cellular provider for details.